GyroSuperintelligence/BabyLM/docs/Guides.md

         Each genome step is one uint8 (8-bit) value that captures two discrete gyration instructions, one for each gene tensor (`id_0` and `id_1`).
 The 8 bits are divided evenly into two **4-bit segments**, each representing a navigation command for one gene tensor.

-        The Genome writes only the 4‑bit ops, never a new Gene snapshot.
+        The Genome writes only the 4‑bit ops, never a new Cycle Decoded.

         - **Each 4-bit segment** corresponds to:
             - **3 bits** for the operator code (bits 3–1 within the segment)